pichim/PES_Board/docs/markdown/course_setup.md

 ### Connected Board

-Upon connecting the Nucleo Board to your computer, it is recognised as an additional drive.
+Upon connecting the Nucleo Board to your computer, it is recognized as an additional drive.
 This drive represents the built-in mass storage feature facilitated by the Nucleo Board's on-board ST-Link programmer/debugger.
 Detected as a removable drive, it often adopts a name like "NODE_F446RE" (based on the specific Nucleo model).

 This drive serves as a convenient avenue for transferring the compiled binary (firmware) of your program to the Nucleo Board.
 You can easily drag and drop the compiled binary file onto this drive, and the ST-Link interface will subsequently flash the microcontroller's memory with the updated firmware.
-This process is integral to the flashing or programming step, ensuring your microcontroller running the latest code.
+This process is integral to the flashing or programming step, ensuring your microcontroller is running the latest code.

 ### File Storage Location